 At 32.6 percent, June lags just behind the month of May for most popular pool opening month.
 Northern cities naturally dominate pool opening services with New York, Boston, and Detroit standing out as particularly skewed toward later in the calendar.
 The first two weeks of June show their own spike, as school gets out for the summer.

-Need to find a pro for your Pool Opening?Find Pros
+Ready to start your Pool Opening?Find Pros

 Geography, Economy, and Pool Types